 A schematic of the processing is shown in Figure X (CRC-TBD implementation), where the SERIAL DATA INPUT consists of the calculation fields (BL, BL-1…, B1, B0), with BL being the most significant bit of the calculation fields.

 NOTE – THE CRC in the FCS is one of the CRC-8, CRC-16, or CRC-32.
-Which of these ones is still TBD.The FCS field contains a TBD-bit CRC.
+Which of these ones is still TBD.The FCS field contains a 16-bit CRC(#M3, M4).
 The FCS is calculated over all the fields of the Frame Control, Address, TD Control, Frame Body field (if present), and Embedded BSSID field (if present).
 These fields are referred to as the calculation fields.

 NOTE—The Embedded BSSID field, if present, is part of the calculation fields but is not part of the fields of the WUR frame transmitted over the WM.

-The Frame Body field is present in the calculation fields only when the WUR frame is a variable-length WUR frame (see 9.10.2.4 (Frame Body field)); otherwise, the Frame Body field is not present.
+The Frame Body field is present in the calculation fields only when the WUR frame is a VL(#Ed) WUR frame (see 9.10.2.4 (Frame Body field)); otherwise, the Frame Body field is not present.

-The Embedded BSSID field is present in the calculation fields only for WUR frames that are post-association WUR frames; otherwise the Embedded BSSID field is not present.
+The Embedded BSSID field is present in the calculation fields of a WUR Beacon and of a WUR Wake Up frame.The Embedded BSSID field is not present in the calculation fields of a WUR Discovery frame.
+Whether the Embedded BSSID field is present or not present in the calculation fields of a WUR Vendor Specific frame is vendor specific.(#M5)

 AUTHOR’S TECHNICAL NOTE FOR AA3 CHANGE (REMOVES ONE TBD):

 Since the FCS field is 16 bits then an Embedded BSSID field of 16 bits is sufficient to provide minimum false collision probability.
 Having longer Embedded BSSID field is not beneficial since it does not further reduce the collision probability and requires more information to be stored at the WUR STA.
 In addition, the proposal is to use the compressed BSSID which is obtained as a function of the CRC, inline with motion M8, so that same hashing function (or algorithm) is used for both cases (BSSID and SSID).

-The Embedded BSSID field, if present, is the last field of the calculation fields.
-The size and contents of the Embedded BSSID field is TBD.
+The Embedded BSSID field, if present, is the last field of the calculation fields.The Embedded BSSID field is 16 bits in length and contains the 16 LSBs of the compressed BSSID, which is defined in 31.1a.1 (General).(#M2, AA3)

-The FCS is the 1s complement of the remainder generated by the modulo 2 division of the calculation fields by the polynomial TBD, where the shift-register state is preset to all 1s.
+The FCS is the 1s complement of the remainder generated by the modulo 2 division of the calculation fields by the polynomial x16 + x12 + x5 + 1(#M6), where the shift-register state is preset to all 1s.

 NOTE—The order of transmission of bits within the FCS field is defined in 9.2.2 (Conventions).